-Prior to JWST, MACS1149-JD1 was the highest-redshift galaxy spectroscopically confirmed using emission lines.
-MACS1149-JD1 was first identified as a strongly lensed galaxy at a photometric redshift of 9.6 behind the MACS1149+2223 cluster \citep{Zheng+12}, and later at 9.44$\pm$0.12 based on improved photometry (\citealt{Zheng+17}, see also \citealt{Hoag+18}).
-A confirmation of the redshift above 9 came from the detection of the [OIII]88$\mu$m emission line with the Atacama Large Millimeter Array (ALMA), $z$\,=\,9.1096\,$\pm$\,0.0006 \citep{Hashimoto+18}.
-The combined \textit{Hubble Space Telescope} (HST) and \textit{Spitzer} photometry was consistent with the spectral energy distribution (SED) of a young (few Myr old) plus a mature (290-512 \,Myr, \citealt{Hashimoto+18}, \citealt{Laporte+21a}) stellar population.
-The later would explain the flux excess measured in the IRAC 4.5$\mu$m band relative to the 3.6$\mu$m band as due to the rest-frame 0.4$\mu$m Balmer break, placing the epoch of formation of this galaxy at redshift of 15, or above.
+Prior to JWST, MACS1149-JD1 was the highest redshift galaxy spectroscopically confirmed using emission lines.
+MACS1149-JD1 was first identified as a strongly lensed galaxy at a photometric redshift of 9.6 behind the MACS1149+2223 cluster \citep{Zheng+12} and later at 9.44$\pm$0.12 based on improved photometry (\citealt{Zheng+17}, see also \citealt{Hoag+18}).
+A confirmation of the redshift being above nine came from the detection of the [OIII]88$\mu$m emission line with the Atacama Large Millimeter Array (ALMA), $z$\,=\,9.1096\,$\pm$\,0.0006 \citep{Hashimoto+18}.
+The combined \textit{Hubble Space Telescope} (HST) and \textit{Spitzer} photometry is consistent with the spectral energy distribution (SED) of a young (<10 Myr old) plus a mature (290-512 \,Myr, \citealt{Hashimoto+18}, \citealt{Laporte+21a}) stellar population.
+The latter would explain the flux excess measured in the IRAC 4.5$\mu$m band relative to the 3.6$\mu$m band as being due to the rest-frame 0.4$\mu$m Balmer break, placing the epoch of formation of this galaxy at a redshift of 15 or above.
 New near-IR JWST imaging and spectroscopic observations have reported no evidence for the presence of a flux excess at 4.5 $\mu$m, excluding the existence of a prominent Balmer break produced by a dominant mature stellar population (\citealt{Bradac+23}, \citealt{Stiavelli+23}).
-JWST near-IR spectroscopy has confirmed that MACS1149-JD1 is a dust-free galaxy (H$\gamma$/H$\beta$\,=\,0.50$\pm$0.03) with a subsolar metallicity (12\,+\,$\log(\mathrm{O/H}$)\,=\,7.88\,$\pm$\,0.05, \citealt{Stiavelli+23}).
+The near-IR spectroscopy of JWST has confirmed that MACS1149-JD1 is a dust-free galaxy (H$\gamma$/H$\beta$\,=\,0.50$\pm$0.03) with a sub-solar metallicity (12\,+\,$\log(\mathrm{O/H}$)\,=\,7.88\,$\pm$\,0.05, \citealt{Stiavelli+23}).
 High-angular resolution [OIII]88$\mu$m observations have measured a velocity field consistent with a disk with a mass of 0.65$^{+1.37}_{-0.40}\times$10$^9$\,$M_{\odot}$ \citep{Tokuoka+22}.
 Finally, while MACS1149-JD1 is apparently bright due to its magnification, its intrinsic UV luminosity ($M_\mathrm{UV}$\,=\,$-$19.2 for a magnification of 11.5) places it in the intermediate luminosity range of the UV luminosity function at a redshift of nine \citep{Perez-Gonzalez+23b}.
-MACS1149-JD1 is a good prototype to investigate the ionizing properties of similar sources early in the Universe.
+MACS1149-JD1 is a good prototype to investigate the ionizing properties of similar sources in the early Universe.